shlomiassaf/ngrid/libs/apps/ngrid/concepts/src/lib/modules/theming-concepts/theming-introduction/theming-introduction.component.md

 When you want more customization than a pre-built theme offers, you can create your own theme file.

+There are 2 configurable theme sections:

+- Color & Spacing Palette
+- Typography

 **ngrid** adopts the same system used by angular material to define and manage themes.

 ---